KentKashiyama/KentKashiyama.github.io/about.md

 permalink: /about/
 ---

 Kent Kashiyama is a biochemistry undergraduate studying at California Polytechnic University in San Luis Obispo.
 He has obtained experience in lab techniques such as GC, gel electrophoresis, TLC plating, titration, and the usage of IR and NMR spectroscopy.
-He has worked with both Google Sheets and Excel Spreadsheets for analyzing and interpreting data, and using LINEST and DEVSQ functions for faster data analysis.
+He is interested in potentially developing treatments for prion and prion-like diseases, along with developing and improving treatment options for chronic diseases like diabetes and cancer.

 ### Prior Experience